There are approximately 4 million apps available for download today—and that’s just in the Apple App Store and Google Play Store.

 Being able to build and launch an app quickly is the ideal situation and it’s real when you use visual programming tools.
 However, if you choose traditional developing in most cases, it’s not realistic, and it’s not smart.

 Your goal shouldn’t be to throw an app together in record time; it should be to build the best app you possibly can with the time, budget, and objectives that you have.
 And you can’t design, build and launch an app without some strategic planning to get you off on the right foot.
+Mobile app development for real estate, for example, is especially good at this.

 In the initial conversations with your client, you need to determine a few things; mainly: What is the purpose of your app?
 Who is it meant for?
 Is there a demand for it?
 How will your users respond to this or that feature?
 There are so many questions that must be answered before you can even consider inputting your first line of code.